Welcome to Building Healthy Relationships

 The workshops are unlike any other being offered to the public at this time.
 Professional counsellors trained in Marriage or Family Therapy lead the discussions, while couples are provided with individual facilitators to work directly with the couples in practicing the skills.
 All this is offered for less than 1/2 the cost of what similar workshops are offered at.

 Based on well researched principles, this workshop is designed to help couples communicate and manage conflict more effectively.
-The workshop is 10 hours and runs Friday evening from 7pm-10pm and Saturday from 9am-4pm.
+The workshop is 8 hours and runs Friday evening from 7pm-9pm and Saturday from 9am-3pm.
 This particular workshop focuses on how we communicate with each other and how hearing and listening are vastly different.
-We suggest that this be the first workshop that couples participate in as it builds basic tools which are needed for our “Handling Conflict” workshop.
+We suggest that this be the first workshop that couples participate in as it builds basic tools which are needed for our “Conflict Resolution” workshop.

 This workshop is designed to be a follow up to our first workshop, “Couples Communication”.
 This workshop is 10 hours long and runs on Friday night from 7pm-10pm and Saturday from 9am-4pm.
 Based on the research of the world’s leading expert on marriages, Dr. John Gottman, you will go deeper into exploring the impact that each individual in the relationship can have.
 Dr. Gottman’s research spans over 35 years and his findings and techniques have been shown to be effective in various relational situations.